gu-gridh/arosenius-api/README.md

 ## Migrating to MySQL

+Note that the migration script `es-to-mysql.js` is not written with the server Node version in mind.
+Instead, perform the migration locally (using a newer version of Node) and then transfer to server via `mysqldump`.

 1. Run `npm install` to get new dependencies
 2. Run `elasticdump` on the server and scp it to `./arosenius_v4.json`
 3. Create a MySQL database locally